lauralin08/hangman-project/README.md

 Hangman project for LinkedIn REACH

+## UNDER MAINTENANCE
+Because the application process has ended, the dictionary API is no longer accessible and the website is currently being updated.

+Thanks for your patience, and check back soon!

 ### Running the game on a local server
 1. Go to the game repository [here](https://github.com/lauralin08/hangman-project "Hangman repository").
 2. Clone the repository to your chosen directory.